Get stories and expert advice on all things related to college and parenting.

 What mattered was that we were driving away without her.
 That she’d be 2,200 miles away from us and from everything that was comfortable and routine.
 Her brother, her dog, her room, her city, her friends.

 I saw that reality hit her and then it hit me, her mother, twice as hard.
-Words stopped, tears flowed and my heart broke a little as we sat in that rental car, in that dorm parking lot, on that charming campus, in that humid city, hugging and not wanting to let go.
+Words stopped, tears flowed, and my heart broke a little as we sat in that rental car, in that dorm parking lot, on that charming campus, in that humid city, hugging and not wanting to let go.

 I’ve thought about that day, and wondered if I could have prepared myself better.

-If I could relive that first college drop-off, here’s what I’d do differently.
+1. I wish I'd placed less emphasis on things and more emphasis on feelings.
 I can now readily admit that I spent too much time making lists, finding coupons, and going to multiple stores in two separate states to try to ensure that my student would have everything she needed.

+2. I wish we'd talked ahead of time about how to navigate the intensity of saying goodbye and separating.
 If you'll be doing your first college drop-off this fall, open a dialogue with your child.
 Pose some questions:

+3. I wish I'd talked to other parents about their drop-off experiences.
 Specifically about how long it took them to get over any sadness they felt.
 It would have been immensely helpful to know going into it that I’d move through the extreme sadness of that day quickly.
 In the moment, I imagined that raw sadness would last.

+4. I wish I'd known that for weeks, random little things would make me mist up.
 Like seeing the spotless carpet in my daughter’s room without any clothes or shoes scattered about.
 Or turning a corner in the grocery store and glancing up to see her favorite bottle of salad dressing.

+5. I wish I'd understood in advance that contradictory emotions are extremely normal on college drop-off day.
 You can feel confident that your child has the maturity and life skills to rise to the challenges they'll face their freshman year, and at the same time feel anxious about them making friends or engaging in risky behaviors.
 You can feel that they are in the right place for them, yet still be wary about them being so far away, or maybe a little too close to home, or possibly feeling homesick or lonely.